 While I have mentioned several ways here, if you are a beginner, avoid the ones marked as ‘expert’.
 Not that you cannot use them, but it’s better to avoid if you don’t know what you are doing.

-I am using Ubuntu 16.04 while writing this tutorial but you can use the same steps for other Ubuntu versions, Linux Mint, elementary OS and other Ubuntu based Linux distributions.
+I am using Ubuntu 16.04 while writing this tutorial but you can use the same steps for Ubuntu 18.04 and other Ubuntu versions, Linux Mint, elementary OS and other Ubuntu-based Linux distributions.